Pakistan Muslim League (N): 2002 general elections

 During the 2002 Pakistani general election, the PML-N performed poorly, only winning 9.4% of the popular vote and gaining seats for only 14 out of 272 elected members, the worst defeat since its inception in 1988.
 Hashmi was removed from the party's presidency after his controversial remarks towards the country's armed forces.
-In an indirect party election, Shahbaz Sharif was elected as the party's new president, and the party's leadership shifted its base to London, England.
-In 2006, the party signed a cooperative declaration with its rival Pakistan Peoples Party to outline and promote a new democratic culture in the country.
-Known as the Charter of Democracy, the document was signed by Nawaz Sharif and Benazir Bhutto in London, and they announced their opposition to Musharraf and Shaukat Aziz.
+In an indirect party election, Shehbaz Sharif was elected as the party's new president, and the party's leadership shifted its base to London, England.
+In 2006, the party signed a cooperative declaration with its rival Pakistan People's Party to outline and promote a new democratic culture in the country.
+Known as the Charter of Democracy, the document was signed by Sharif and Benazir Bhutto in London, and they announced their opposition to Musharraf and Shaukat Aziz.
 In the 2008 general election, the party won urban votes and dominated the provisional assembly of Punjab Province.
-They secured a total of 91 seats in the state parliament, just second to the Pakistan Peoples Party, which won 121 seats, and the parties agreed on forming a coalition government.
+They secured a total of 91 seats in the state parliament, just second to the Pakistan People's Party, which won 121 seats, and the parties agreed on forming a coalition government.
 The PML-N called for the impeachment of President Pervez Musharraf, and successfully ousted him from the presidency and exiled him to the United States in 2008.
 However, before long, Nawaz Sharif announced his support for and leadership of the Lawyers' Movement to restore the suspended famed Chief Justice Iftikhar Muhammad Chaudhry in 2008.
 In 2011, the PML-N established a branch in Kashmir Province to participate in Kashmir's general elections.